With that in mind, we’ve assembled this comprehensive guide to explain all aspects of how to fit polycarbonate sheeting including:

 - Ensure equipment is suitable, stable and strong enough for the job, maintained, and checked regularly

 - Make sure you don’t overload or overreach when working at height

 - Take precautions when working on or near fragile surfaces

 - Consider your emergency evacuation and rescue procedures

 STORM Building Products supply polycarbonate to distributors throughout the UK.
 Fill in our ‘find a distributor’ form and we’ll let you know where the closest STORM supplier is.

 Our FORCE range of polycarbonate sheeting includes 4mm, 6mm and 10mm twin-wall sheeting and 16mm, 25mm, 32mm and 35mm multiwall sheeting.

-Want to find your local distributor?
+Want to find your local distributor for polycarbonate installation?
 Fill in the find a distributor tool on our website or get in touch by emailing [email protected] or calling 01278 455326.

 This article was written by Jade Mitchell,